AustinPerry22/fs-journal/journal/10/questions.md

 10. In SQL how can you query more than a single table?
 Provide an example.

-  > SELECT allow you to query more than one table
+  > FROM allows you to use multiple tables
-  > SELECT table1, table2
+  > SELECT results FROM table1, table2